Collar number: PNC codes and collar numbers

 When a police officer or a member of staff is in a collaborative (multi-constabulary) unit or department (such as the Bedfordshire, Cambridgeshire and Hertfordshire Road Policing Unit), the PNC code, which is a force identification number, is added to the collar number to prevent confusion between officers; e.g., 41-9999 would indicate a Hertfordshire officer.
 These numbers are only used in paperwork and are not seen on the officer's epaulettes.

 HM Prison Service

 Operational Support Staff and sworn Prison Officers in His Majesty's Prison Service bear collar numbers to aid in accountability in the service.
 Collar numbers bear two letters indicating which establishment the officer is based at and three random numerical digits.

+In fiction

+The collar number of George Dixon of Dixon of Dock Green was O 706.